 What are some of the benefits of solar panels?

 There is 18.1GW of installed solar in the UK – that’s more than four times the capacity of Britain’s largest fossil fuel power station.
-Here’s some of the reasons why:

-1. Solar panels can be installed in a wide range of places.
+Solar panels can be installed in a wide range of places.
 From larger, countryside solar farms that can support local biodiversity by providing an undisturbed habitat for bees, butterflies and nesting birds, to rooftop solar panels in city centres that can help combat fuel poverty.

-2. Solar panels don’t create any noise pollution while generating electricity.
+Solar panels don’t create any noise pollution while generating electricity.
 This means that installations aren’t intrusive – whether they’re in crowded urban locations or quiet rural ones.

-3. Solar panels are very safe.
+Solar panels are very safe.
 They’re mostly made from silicon sheets, and there’s no danger of the photovoltaic cells leaking or emitting any toxins or fumes.

-How do solar panels work FAQ
+How do solar panels work FAQs

 Yes.
 While output is higher on bright, sunny days – solar panels generate electricity from daylight rather than direct sunshine, so they can still produce power on cloudy days.